dansl/ttEssence/Docs/Handbook.md

 ## Weapons, Equipment & Items

 Some weapons require a minimum stat to use effectively.
-A Hero using a weapon below its requirement means **disadvantage** — The Hero rolls the d20 twice and take the lower result.
+A Hero using a weapon below its requirement means they have **disadvantage**.

 Weapons that use ammo, like a Shortbow, will need to keep track of how many they use.
 To get more, heroes can either buy more from a shop, or a Long Rest will reset to it's default amount.